1803 United States Senate election in Massachusetts

 The 1803 United States Senate election in Massachusetts was held in February 1803.

 Incumbent Senator Jonathan Mason, who had been elected to fill the unexpired term of Benjamin Goodhue, did not run for a full term in office.
 The Massachusetts General Court deliberated and elected State Senator and former diplomat John Quincy Adams, son of former President John Adams, on the fourth ballot.

+This is the first election in the history of the United States where the winner of the Senate in Massachusetts would eventually become president of the United States.
+This is also the first election to feature a candidate who would eventually become president of the United States.

 Background

 Benjamin Goodhue was elected Senator from Massachusetts in 1796.
 However, he resigned and retired from politics in 1800.
 In his place, the legislature elected State Senator Jonathan Mason.
 When Mason's term expired in 1803, he declined to stand for re-election.